lucascarter0/jekyll-now/_posts/2018-08-03-Simple-UKF.md

 In this hypothetical situation, a customer is designing a high-speed train.
 In this initial design phase, the goal is to have the train maintain a defined velocity for a set time.
 The train is running autonomously, adjusting its acceleration based on an estimated velocity that is computed onboard.

 ## Objective
-Determine an accurate navigation estimate maintain the train's velocity within a maximum error at the end of its cruise manuever.
+Determine an accurate navigation estimate to maintain the train's velocity within a maximum error at the end of its cruise manuever.

 ## Defining the System (Given Information)
 The train travels along a frictionless rail in one dimension, perpendicular to gravity, with aerodynamic drag being the only external force acting on the vehicle.
 The train adjusts its acceleration with perfect actuation, meaning the train executes the exact acceleration command returned from the onboard computer. ![Fig 1.
 Train Free Body Diagram]({{ site.baseurl }}/images/train_fbd.png "Fig 1.
 Train Free-Body Diagram")